 She has successfully mediated hundreds of conflicts, which include landlord-tenant, parenting plans, workplace, interpersonal relationships, school, re-entry, business and neighborhood disputes.

 Whenever participants are willing, she will facilitate the dialogue to help them find win-win solutions to their problem.
-Her firm belief, that the solution resides within the participants, governs her style of meditation and influences her training.
+Her firm belief, that the solution resides within the participants, governs her style of mediation and influences her training.

 Brenda enjoys spending time with her family and friends, creative writing, mentoring and Steeler football.